YehorSavchenko/GWIZD/README.md

 ### User-Friendly Interface
 An intuitive UI/UX ensures that the user can easily navigate through the application, making it accessible for people of all tech-savviness levels.

+### Elastic back-end infrastructure
+GWIZD leverages the power of Google Cloud Platform to achieve high levels of flexibility, so it doesn't need to fear high user traffic.

 ## Getting Started
-To get started with GWIZD, clone the repository and run emulation for Anroid or run it on own phone.
+To get started with GWIZD, clone the repository and run emulation for Android or run it on own phone.